Interactive Brokers Review 2024: Pros & Cons

 In April 2023, IB had over 7 billion USD above the regulatory capital they needed.
 The company invests mostly in the short term to ensure it has enough money to cover issues in the short term.
 So, IB’s money is not locked when it needs to be available.

 Overall, Interactive Brokers’ financials are good.
-The company has not been showing any sign of financial troubles.
+The company has not shown any signs of financial trouble.

 Protections